How To Choose A Surfskate (Sizing, Deck & Wheels)

 The kicktail and nose are other important considerations in choosing the right surfskate.

-Kicktails can function on surfskates as on a regular skateboard – to do ollies.
-But, they’re mainly used to create leverage when carving and pumping.
+Kicktails are often used to do ollies/fliptricks on street skateboards.
+For surfskates, they’re mainly used to create leverage when carving and pumping.

 Much like a traction pad on a surfboard, a kicktail gives your back foot something to push back against.
 And in turn, it allows the board to push you forward or in the direction you’re trying to maneuver.